capstone2019-foodweb/FinalProject/README.md

 # 2) Code
 This folder contains the ipython notebooks used to run the modeling as well as to churn out the visualizations.

+# 3) Websites
+There are a total of 3 websites submitted for this project.
+i)   Visualization of data (data exploration) ii)  Project Website.
+The Code can be found in this folder. iii) Website with map showing the predictive score that a restaurant will have two or more critical violations.
+The Code can be found in this folder as well.